Article summary

 The question is no longer “Should we invest in solar?” but “How much money are we prepared to lose by waiting?”

-When Putin invaded Ukraine the wholesale electricity price rocketed.
-Wholesale electricity prices have eased since their 2022 peak but are still double what they were pre-war / 2022.
-UK business energy bills remain stubbornly high with some of the highest electricity rates in the developed economies.
+When Putin invaded Ukraine, the wholesale electricity price rocketed.
+Wholesale electricity prices have eased since their 2022 peak, but are still double what they were pre-war / 2022.
+UK business energy bills remain stubbornly high, with some of the highest electricity rates1 in the developed economies.
+More recently, geopolitical tensions in the Middle East, particularly around the Strait of Hormuz, have added further pressure and volatility to global energy markets.

-Whilst wholesale costs is much more stable, for now… The growing burden comes from non-commodity charges: network reinforcement, balancing costs, and policy levies required to maintain and decarbonise the grid.
-These costs are rising irrespective of wholesale market movements as outlined in a recent select committee hearing.
+Amid renewed energy price volatility, there is an additional cost burden in the form of non-commodity charges: network reinforcement, balancing costs, and policy levies required to maintain and decarbonise the grid.
+These costs are rising irrespective of wholesale market movements as outlined in an October 2025 select committee hearing2.

 In 2026:

-While businesses can negotiate their commodity rate, they cannot negotiate their share of network and policy costs.
-As a solution, solar is the only long-term hedge.
-How this works is that every kWh generated onsite is a kWh not exposed to these rising charges so solar fixes the majority of your electricity cost for 25–30 years, turning a volatile cost base into a stable, predictable one.
-From a loss-aversion viewpoint: every year you delay locks in another year of unnecessary exposure.
+Whilst businesses can negotiate their commodity rate, they cannot negotiate their share of network and policy costs.
+As a solution, solar is arguably the most effective long-term hedge for many businesses against rising non-commodity charges and broader electricity price volatility.
+How this works is that every kWh generated onsite is a kWh not exposed to these rising charges, so solar fixes most of your electricity cost for 25–30 years, turning a volatile cost base into a stable, predictable one.
+From a loss-aversion viewpoint, every year you delay locks in another year of unnecessary exposure.

 Regardless of your political views, the facts are that solar is the cheapest source of electricity in history.
-The International Energy Agency (2020) found that solar PV is the cheapest source of electricity in history in many regions.
-This has been reinforced by International Renewable Energy Agency data showing that around 90% of new renewable capacity added in 2024 undercuts fossil fuel alternatives.
-At the same time, global investment trends show that clean energy investment now significantly exceeds fossil fuels, with solar representing the largest single share (IEA, 2024)
+In a landmark 2020 report, the International Energy Agency (2020)3 found that solar is the cheapest source of electricity in history in many regions.
+This has been reinforced by 2025 International Renewable Energy Agency (IRENA) data4 showing that around 90% of new renewable capacity added in 2024 undercuts fossil fuel alternatives.
+At the same time, global investment trends show that clean energy investment now significantly exceeds fossil fuels, with solar representing the largest single share, according to the IEA’s 2024 Global Energy Outlook Report5.

 For UK commercial and industrial sites, the contrast is stark:

-- Average UK grid supplied electricity is 25p/kWh (inclusive of non-commodity costs) which is variable.
+- 25p/kWh : The average UK grid-supplied electricity (inclusive of non-commodity costs), which is variable.

-- Commerical & Industrial rooftop solar delivers electricity at an average rate of 5p/kWh which is fixed.
+- 5p/kWh: commercial & Industrial rooftop solar delivers electricity at this fixed rate.

-- Delivery a 20p / kWh saving or an 80% which will compound over time.
+- 20p/kWh: representing an 80% saving, which will compound over time.

 The cycle is now turning: